 Since the birth of cinema, the medium has been shaped by advances in technology.
-As the last art form (so far), cinema is not only influenced by technology, its survival depends on how it adapts and implements this technology.
+As the last art form (so far), cinema is not only influenced by technology, its survival depends on

 In the1930's color “came” to Hollywood.
 This new tech achievement took shape and established itself much slower than sound did.

 Even though color films were made since the 1930's they did not usurp black-and-white cinema until the 1960's, when TV advanced into the marketplace.
 It was imperative to the survival of cinema to distinguish itself from the tube.

 Great films were made during this early stage, but the one that transformed filmmaking was the first, modern, sound film “Citizen Kane” (1941).

 At the time it was an analog medium and special effects were created in camera or by the optical printer, designed and built by Linwood Dunn in the early 1930's.
 “Citizen Kane” has considerably more special effects than other Hollywood films of the era.
 It's estimated that more than 50% of the films total footage has added special effects.

 Things drastically changed in the next decades.
 During the1950's and early 1960's Hollywood fell behind the rest of the world for the first time in history– aesthetically and commercially.
 Then with the advent of television in the mid-to late 1950's, Hollywood found itself at odds with the “new” technology and in order to survive they needed to invent something new.
 The use of Computer Generated Imagery started during this period.
 In the late 1950's Boeing Corporation was the first to use CGI in the aerospace field for flight simulators.